snail007/gmc/docs/MANUAL.md

 1. Map result set to structure.
 1. Transaction support.

+## QUICK TABLE MODEL

+Under normal circumstances, if there is no very complicated operation on the data table, after initializing the database connection, we look at operating a data table through `gmc.Table("table_name")`, No need to write any table model classes to manipulate table data.

+The quick table model convention is as follows:
+1. `table_name` is the name of the database table.
+If `app.toml` is configured with a table prefix, here is the table name without prefix.
+1. By default, the table must have a primary key, and the name is: table name_id, such as table: `user`, then it is considered to have a primary key of `user_id`

 ## MySQL

 MySQL database supports connection pooling, various timeout configurations, and detailed configuration information in the `[database]` section of app.toml.